tmelliottjr/vue-completer/README.md

 ## Classes & Styling
 VueCompleter does not provide **ANY** styles out of the box.
 See the [examples](#examples) for ideas.

+Selectors will be prepended with the value provided in the `namespace` prop.
+For example, a namespace of "employeelist" will result in `employeelist-autocomplete__container`.

 |Class|Description|
 |-----|-----------|